bruceravel/demeter/documentation/Athena/bkg/rbkg.rst

 A good rule of thumb is that :procparam:`rbkg` should be about half the distance to the nearest neighbor.
 But that is only a rule of thumb.
 Real data can be really difficult.
-Noisy data, data with strong white lines, data truncated by the appearance of another edge -- all of these require careful consideration.
+Noisy data, data with strong white lines, data truncated by the appearance of another edge |nd| all of these require careful consideration.
 While :procparam:`rbkg` is the primary background removal parameter, several others should be investigated to yield a good background removal.
 Several of these are the subjects of the following